Research Output per year

 Organised and co-organised events

-‘The “Realisation” of Art and Politics in the Work of the Situationist International’, workshop, July 2018
+‘The “Realisation” of Art and Politics in the Work of the Situationist International’, workshop, The University of Brighton, July 2018

 ‘Neurotic Conditions – A Workshop and Lecture with Benjamin Noys’, December 2017